-Photoshop is a professional image editing and manipulating program that comes with a number of powerful tools which can be used to create stunning images.
+Photoshop is a professional image editing and manipulating program that comes with a number of powerful tools that can be used to create stunning images.
 But for a beginner, it can seem to be overwhelming to get a good grasp of these tools.

-Here we are going to provide the basics of the 11 top photoshop tools for beginners which you will need to start editing in Photoshop.
+Here we are going to provide the basics of the 11 top photoshop tools for beginners in 2023 which you will need to start editing in Photoshop.
 But you will still need these tools when you become an advanced user of Photoshop.

 To move an element, select the intended layer from the layers panel.
 Then, either select the move tool from the toolbar or press V to use the keyboard shortcut.
 Once the move tool is selected, click and drag on the object you want to move as per your wish.
 The arrow keys on the keyboard can also be used to move the elements.

-The crop tool is another tool that is used most frequently in photoshop.
+The crop tool is another tool that is used most frequently in Photoshop.
 It is used to select an area of the image and remove the other parts of the image which might be unwanted or unnecessary to you.

 The crop tool reduces the dimensions of the image, however, it is not the same as resizing an image.
 Resizing alters the dimension of the entire photo and the aspect ratio, but cropping does not change the image content at all within the selected area.